 Real-Life Inspiration: Open Water is based on American tourists Tom and Eileen Lonergan, a couple who were lost at sea when their tour group left them behind while scuba diving near the Great Barrier Reef in Australia in 1998.
 When the diving company realized the mistake two days later, they organized a search party, but the Lonergans were never found.
 The only thing that was found was a diver's slate (an underwater communication device) with a S.O.S. message on it that read, "[Mo]nday Jan 26; 1998 08am.
 To anyone [who] can help us: We have been abandoned on A[gin]court Reef by MV Outer Edge 25 Jan 98 3pm.
 Please help us [come] to rescue us before we die.
 Help!!!"

 Premise: A mysterious alien life-form terrorizes a small town and consumes everything in its path as it grows bigger and bigger.

-Real-Life Inspiration: Believe it or not, The Blob is based on a New York Times article from 1950 titled, "A ‘Saucer’ Floats to Earth And a Theory Is Dished Up."
+Real-Life Inspiration: Believe it or not, The Blob is based on a 1950 article from The New York Times titled, "A ‘Saucer’ Floats to Earth And a Theory Is Dished Up."
 The story followed four Philadelphia police officers who came into contact with a strange gooey material, which is now believed to be "Star Jelly," a transparent gelatinous substance.
 When one of the officers tried to move the goo, it started to dissolve and evaporate, so there was nothing to show the FBI when they arrived on the scene except a spot on the ground.